Trust Me Baby / In Dreams

-"Trust Me Baby / In Dreams" is a double a-side single by Latin American musician Empress Of, released on April 11, 2018 through Terrible Records. with "Trust Me Baby" later appearing on her second studio album, Us (2018).
+"Trust Me Baby / In Dreams" is a double A-side single by American musician Empress Of, released on April 11, 2018, through Terrible Records. with "Trust Me Baby" later appearing on her second studio album, Us (2018).
 The two songs prominently feature Rodriguez singing in both Spanish and English, fluidly switching between the two languages, in the same vein of her 2013 EP Systems.

 "Trust Me Baby" was co-produced by LA producer and former Ariel Pink touring guitarist, Cole M.G.N.